-Do meteorologists have a direct way of estimating the potential for horizontal flow to be associated with the development of rotation (mesocyclone) in an updraft?
-Yes, and this can be assessed from the hodograph.
+Do meteorologists have a direct way of estimating the chances for development of rotation (mesocyclone) in an updraft?

 Vertical Shear and Mesocyclone Development